pydata/xarray/doc/user-guide/io.rst

 The library ``h5netcdf`` allows writing some dtypes (booleans, complex, ...) that aren't allowed in netCDF4 (see
 `h5netcdf documentation <https://github.com/shoyer/h5netcdf#invalid-netcdf-files>`_).
-This feature is availabe through :py:meth:`DataArray.to_netcdf` and :py:meth:`Dataset.to_netcdf` when used with ``engine="h5netcdf"`` and currently raises a warning unless ``invalid_netcdf=True`` is set:
+This feature is available through :py:meth:`DataArray.to_netcdf` and :py:meth:`Dataset.to_netcdf` when used with ``engine="h5netcdf"`` and currently raises a warning unless ``invalid_netcdf=True`` is set: